karcagigergo/challenge-api/README.md

 ### How to use: 🕹

-1. run rails s, to boot up the local server
+1. run `rails s`, to boot up the local server

 2. the admin user is already set in ApplicationController with the following credentials: email: admin@gmail.com, password: 123456.
-Admin will be the first user and you have to run rails db:seed to populate the database with the first 30 users to start with.(see in db/seed.rb)
+Admin will be the first user and you have to run rails `db:seed` to populate the database with the first 30 users to start with.(see in db/seed.rb)

 3. Admin can modify any data from users with the help of ActiveAdmin.
 Root page has links and after the admin logs in these links become accessible